mies/wercker-perceptor/views/golang-mongo.md

 ## Create a wercker.json file

 Through `wercker.json` we define that we want a MongoDB service on wercker.
 Through a [blank box definition](/articles/blank-box/) we add support for Go and install our application dependencies, i.e. the Go MongoDB driver.
-The `customSteps` tells Go to run our unit test.
+The `custom steps` tells Go to run our unit test.

 **wercker.json**